 - Working with boat users and the local community to save the seagrass meadows of Plymouth

-- Collaborating with Glenmorangie Whisky and Heriot-Watt to reintroduce oysters to the Dornoch Firth
+- Collaborating with The Glenmorangie Company and Heriot-Watt University to reintroduce native oysters to the Dornoch Firth

 - Helping kelp on the Sussex coast with the local community and fellow environmental organisations...and Sir David Attenborough!

 At present only 6% of offshore MPAs with protected seabed habitats are protected from bottom-towed fishing gear, like bottom trawls.